andrewginns/SyntheticData/README.md

 # SyntheticData
-Playground for investigations into synthetic data generation
+Playground for investigations into synthetic data generation.
+Classification techniques used on data to compare performance betwwen real and synthetic data.

 ## Approaches Covered
 * DataSynthesiser https://github.com/DataResponsibly/DataSynthesizer